 One such area to consider is the actual build of a property.

-Properties with ‘non-standard’ construction are notoriously difficult to raise finance on and this limits the potential buyer market.
+Properties with 'non-standard' construction are notoriously difficult to raise finance for and this limits the potential buyer market.
 For the unaware investor this can cause a real problem, but for the savvy developer, it can also be a niche part of the market that can generate fantastic returns.

 1950s and 60s houses: Adventures in Modernism

 The 1950s and 60s are exceptional in the history of British housing as architects and builders experimented with new forms of design and construction.
-In the wake of wartime attrition and a desire for a bright new world they erected houses with bold shapes, daring layouts, and light interiors as Modernism became the watch word.
+In the wake of wartime attrition and a desire for a bright new world, they erected houses with bold shapes, daring layouts, and light interiors as Modernism became the watchword.